LucianoCirino/MHWI-LedgeLBG/README.md

 ### BAZELCORE

-- A fast bouncing Pierce 3 option with a huge selection of ammo types to utilize from.
+- A fast bouncing Pierce 3 alternative with a huge selection of ammo types to utilize from.

 <table>
 <tr style="vertical-align:top;">